 How Much Caffeine is Safe?

 The bottom line is more research is needed to determine what amount of caffeine is 100% safe during pregnancy.
-The majority of the studies are looking at 200 mg per day as the cut off as low or moderate consumption.
+Most studies use 200 mg per day as the cut-off as low or moderate consumption.
 This is in line with most recommendations by national health agencies around the world.

 Finding Solutions that Work For You

-Caffeine is a stimulant and it is not just going to stimulate you but it will also stimulate your baby.
-Keeping your caffeine consumption in check is advised while you are pregnant.
-If you love your morning coffee, I know this seems like an impossible task now, but it is just a short term change.
-Luckily for you, the research doesn’t say that you have to avoid all caffeine.
-If you do decide to enjoy a caffeinated beverage, just keep track of how much caffeine you are consuming.
+Caffeine is a stimulant , and it will not just stimulate you, but it will also stimulate your baby.
+Keep your caffeine consumption in check while you are pregnant.
+If you love your morning coffee, I know this seems like an impossible task now, but it is only a short-term change.
+Luckily for you, if you enjoy coffee or tea, the research isn’t clear that you have to avoid all caffeine.
+If you decide to enjoy a caffeinated beverage, just keep track of how much caffeine you consume.